 Here are some examples of how I’ve added Change Facilitation to elements of health care in a way that promotes belief change first (Note: these below exemplify only a portion of what would need to be included on forms, in groups, etc.):

 Intake forms: instead of merely gathering the data you think you need (which you’ve inadvertently biased), why not enlist patient buy-in at the earliest opportunity?
 It’s possible to add a few Facilitative Questions (I developed a form of question that enables unbiased systemic change.
-It uses no information gathering and has no bias.
+It uses no information pull or gathering and has no bias.
 See examples below.) to your forms to start the patient off recognizing you, and including you, as a partner at the very beginning of your relationship and their route to healthful choices:

 We are committed to helping you achieve the goals you want to achieve.
 What would you need to see from us to help you down your path to health?
 What could we do from our end that would best enable you to make whatever changes you might want to make?

 Group prevention/treatment: instead of starting off by sharing new food or exercise plans, let’s add some change management skills to the goals of the group.
-By giving them direction around facilitating each other’s change issues, we can enable the group discuss potential fallout to any proposed change, determine what change would look like, and begin discussions on how to approach each aspect of risk together to recognize different paths to success.
+By giving them direction around facilitating each other’s change issues, you can enable the group discuss potential fallout to any proposed change, determine what change would look like, and begin discussions on how to approach each aspect of risk together to recognize different paths to success.
 Then the whole group can support each other’s different paths to success: